PhoenixGreen/Cypherpunktimes-articles/masters-golf.md

 Also envisaging that golfers should have a license with their handicaps and have to go for an annual test on the simulator to test their abilities and adjust their handicaps accordingly.
 This should be mandatory like an eye test to see how good you currently are and if things have deteriorated or got better.

+A few questions that we may need to answer:

+Who does this new technology benefit?
+Who is aiming to profit?

+- I believe as a whole the game will benefit from newer technologies.
+Players will have transparency on scoring and handicaps.
+Governance, where players and fans from around the world can decide on tournament locations and player matchups, is also a benefit to everyone.

+Does this new technology remove the middleman or just replace them?

+- A new governance model would remove a great deal of middlemen.
+The direction of the sport should be voted on by the players, fans, and in the event of tokenization also the stakeholders.
+The voting could be weighted.
+Only recently Jay Monahan(Commissioner of the PGA TOUR) was quoted as saying “Our business thrives when together we're all laser-focused on delivering for our fans.
+If we fail on that front, we fail on every front,” Monahan said.
+“They're tired of hearing about conflict, money and who is getting what.
+They want to watch the world's best golfers compete in tournaments with history, meaning, and legacies on the line at venues they recognize and love.”
+Does he really know and listen to what the fans want?
+This is the issue with centralized governance.

+Is this new technology an improvement for the user or does it just digitise an already perfect system?

+- The current system is anything but perfect but with VR technology getting better every year soon as a fan you might be able to walk the course as a professional and see the shots from their angle.
+Digitizing or tokenizing different aspects of the game could present a new level of interest.
+For example, the caddies could be mic'd up and wearing VR technology.
+This could be streamed to millions of devices around the world allowing fans to see every aspect of the players game.

 ## Future Implications and Opportunities:

 There is a lot of promise for golf and embracing new technology.